 The Group is exposed to currency risk on purchases and occasionally on sales, that are denominated in a currency other than the respective functional currencies of Group entities.
-About 3 percent (2021: 6 percent) of the Group's sales were to customers in Continental Europe and less than 1 percent (2021: less than 4 percent) were to customers in the Rest of the World.
-These sales were priced in Pounds Sterling, The Group makes purchases in Pounds Sterling, Euros and US Dollars and the Group's policy is to reduce currency exposures through, where appropriate, forward foreign currency contracts.
+About 1 percent (2022: 3 percent) of the Group's sales were to customers in Continental Europe and around 1 percent (2022: less than 1 percent) were to customers in the Rest of the World.
+These sales were priced in Pounds Sterling.
+The Group makes purchases in Pounds Sterling, Euros and US Dollars and the Group's policy is to reduce currency exposures through, where appropriate, forward foreign currency contracts.